bznick98/try-pyCPP/README.md

 - Go to root directory of try-pyCPP: `cd try-pyCPP`
 #### On MacOS/Linux:
 - Need to have `CMake` installed.
-- Run `python3 setup.py develop --user`
+- Run `pip install .`, it will install in global python environment.
 #### On Windows:
 - I installed Visual Studio 2019 with C++ extension, which includes CMake and some other necessary tools.
 - Run `python3 setup.py develop --user`